What causes mold and how to get rid of mold in your attic

-Attic Mold is Common, and Doesn’t Have to Cost You Thousands
+Attic Mold is Common but it Doesn’t Have to Cost You Thousands

-Attic mold is caused by moisture issues.
+Attic mold is caused by moisture and mildew issues.
 If your attic is well ventilated and has no moisture intrusion, you won’t have attic mold to deal with.

 And while it will cost some money to take care of it, know that it can be taken care of, quickly and at a reasonable cost.
 Your local mold professional can help.
 Good luck!